KipCrossing/OpenEM/README.md

 See [TODO.md](Info/TODO.md) for the current to do list.

-Notes for the H-bridge varation of the setup may be found [here](Testing/README.md)
+Notes for the H-bridge variation of the setup may be found [here](Testing/README.md)

 ## Notes Summary